types of tea

 NOTE: "Oxidation" is still referred to by some in the tea industry as "fermentation."
 This stems from an earlier belief that what was happening to the tea leaves was similar to fermentation of grapes into wine.
 Everyone now knows this is actually oxidation, but because of its long history, fermentation is still used.
 This is actually quite common to hear from very expert tea professionals in India, for example. (and it would be considered quite rude to correct someone from a tea-growing country otherwise)

 white teaWhite Tea is essentially unprocessed tea.
 The name is derived from the fuzzy white "down" that appears on the unopened or recently opened buds - the newest growth on the tea bush.
 White tea is simply plucked and allowed to wither dry.
 That's it, really.
-If the weather isn't cooperating, the leaves may be put into a gentle tumble dryer on very, very low heat to assist (tea waits for no one, not even spring showers!)
+If the weather isn't cooperating, the leaves may be put into a gentle tumble dryer on very, very low heat to assist.
 But the leaves are not rolled, shaped, etc. Some minimal oxidation does happen naturally, as it can take a full day or two to air-dry the tea leaves.
 This is why some white teas, like the classic White Peony, show leaves of differing colors (white, green and brown).
 White teas produce very pale green or yellow liquor and are the most delicate in flavor and aroma.

 green teaGreen Tea is plucked, withered and rolled.
 It is not oxidized because during the rolling process, oxidation is prevented by applying heat.
 For green tea, the fresh leaves are either steamed or pan-fired (tossed in a hot, dry wok) to a temperature hot enough to stop the enzymes from browning the leaf.
 Just like blanching vegetables, really.
 Simultaneously, the leaves are shaped by curling with the fingers, pressing into the sides of the wok, rolling and swirling - countless shapes have been created, all of them tasting different.
 The liquor of a green tea is typically a green or yellow color, and flavors range from toasty, grassy (pan fired teas) to fresh steamed greens (steamed teas) with mild, vegetable-like astringency.